SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 39. Wave Organ

 At the end of one of the piers between Crissy Field and the Marina Green, there is a man-made wave organ.
-As the waves and water move around, the organ creates acoustic music.
+As the waves and water move around the pipes, the organ creates acoustic music.

 The pier is in the Marina District at the end of Baker Street.
 You access the Wave Organ by walking along the trail past the St. Francis Yacht Club and the Golden Gate Yacht Club.
 It feels like you are walking on private property, but you are not.